mlatu-lang/mlatu/README.md

 Getting help
 ------------

-There are a couply ways to get help if you have questions, thoughts, or issues.
+There are a couple ways to get help if you have questions, thoughts, or issues.
 The GitHub issue tracker (<https://github.com/mlatu-lang/mlatu/issues>) is the best place to submit issues or bug reports.
 If you have a thought, suggestion, question, or just want to chat about mlatu, there is a small Discord server at <https://discord.gg/WHdnkktgKr>.

 Contributing
 ------------